Contents

 You may have heard of them, usually lumped in under stocks: stocks and bonds.
-While that is how they are referred to, they are actually different from stocks.
+While they are referred to that way, they are actually different from stocks.
 Simply put, stocks allow you to own a portion of a company, and with bonds, you are essentially only lending a company money.

 What are Bonds and How Do They Work?

-Since bonds are essentially a loan instead of buying into shares, the company's profit margin doesn’t affect your return.
-You are lending the company money that they pay back with interest, ensuring some return on your investment.
+Since bonds are essentially a loan instead of buying into shares, the company’s profit margin doesn’t affect your return.
+You are lending the company money that they repay with interest, ensuring a return on your investment.
 Essentially, bonds are a way for companies to raise funds.

 Unlike stocks, bonds are much lower risk.
-Especially if you hold onto the bond until maturity, for this reason, they are considered to be the most common form of a fixed-income security.
-Fixed income securities are also known as fixed income instruments.
+Especially if you hold onto the bond until maturity, they are considered the most common form of a fixed-income security.
+Fixed-income securities, also known as fixed-income instruments, are debt instruments.

-The thing with bonds is that there is also a set date by which the amount is to be paid back to you.
-When it comes to the interest payments, in most cases, bonds pay twice per year, but that can vary depending on the bond that you purchase.
+The thing with bonds is that there is also a set date by which the amount must be repaid to you.
+When it comes to interest payments, most bonds pay twice per year, though this can vary depending on the bond you purchase.

 Since bonds have fewer risk factors with return than stocks, you may be wondering why some still choose to invest in stocks.
 Well, that is because there is potential for a much higher return with stocks.
 Also, with stocks, you own shares in the company, so you can have some input as a shareholder.

-Most investors will invest in stocks as well as bonds.
-Since bonds are less risky, they are a good investment for diversity.
+Most investors invest in both stocks and bonds.
+Since bonds are less risky, they are a good diversifier.
 They are also a great way to earn some passive income.

 What Kind of Bonds Can You Purchase in Canada?